-Dr. Dyer currently works with schools and districts around the nation to facilitate the implementation of a systematic delivery of school and classroom supports to address mental health, promote equity, and develop health schools and communities.
+Dr. Dyer currently works with schools and districts around the nation to facilitate the implementation of a systematic delivery of school and classroom supports to address mental health, promote equity, and develop

 Dr. Dyer holds an Ed.
 S. in Educational Leadership from the University of Georgia and a Ph.
 D. in Education Policy from Georgia State University.

 Session 3 - Restorative Practices